Prostate cancer ranks as the most prevalent cancer, excluding skin cancers, affecting men in the United States.

 According to the National Cancer Institute (NCI), about 165,000 new cases of prostate cancer are diagnosed each year.

-It represents nearly ten percent of all diagnosed cancers.
+It accounts for nearly ten percent of all cancer diagnoses.
 Each year, about 30,000 deaths are attributed to it.

 By itself, cancer confined mostly to the prostate gland has a five-year survival rate of nearly 100 percent.